 Ophthalmology - the study of diseases of the eye.

-The eye is a complex and exciting organ which, in the event of illness, often requires personnel with extra expertise in just the eye as well as advanced equipment.
-The eye is made up of several layers; an outer protective layer (cornea and tendon), a middle layer which is responsible for the supply of nutrients and the removal of waste substances and finally the innermost layer with the optic nerve.
-Using different techniques and instruments, all these layers must be assessed from the outside and by looking in through the pupil.
+The eye is a complex and exciting organ that, when diseased, often requires personnel with additional expertise in ophthalmology as well as advanced equipment.
+The eye is made up of several layers: an outer protective layer (cornea and sclera), a middle layer that is responsible for the supply of nutrients and the removal of waste products, and finally the innermost layer with the optic nerve.

 Table of contents